 Lesson Plan - Get It!

-The website should have given you a pretty thorough overview of the process and challenges faced in drafting the new Constitution, as well as an overview of some of the prominent historical figures involved.
+Read Constitution of the United States—A History for a thorough overview of the process and challenges faced in drafting the new Constitution, as well as an overview of some of the prominent historical figures involved.

-Take a few minutes to write a short summary of what you read.
-As you write your summary, be sure to identify the key arguments that needed to be resolved by those in attendance.
-How were they addressed?
+After reading, write a summary of what you learned.
+Be sure to identify the key arguments that need to be resolved by those in attendance.